 Strategy // Mobile web

-We developed an mCommerce mobisite for the launch of Rapid Parcel in 2012.
+We developed an mCommerce mobisite for the launch of Rapid Parcel.

 Strategy // Mobile web

-We created an Oil Selector app for Castrol in 2013 and are working on more exciting projects this year.
+We created an Oil Selector app for Castrol and are working on more exciting projects this year.

 Strategy // Design // Development

-We were asked to create a two year mobile and tablet strategy, now in deployment, for Money Advice Service at the beginning of 2014.
+We were asked to create a two year mobile and tablet strategy, now in deployment, for Money Advice Service.

 Tim has over 15 years in digital design and marketing.
 He’s worked with Vodafone, Nokia, Microsoft, Sony, Panasonic, Levis and Xbox amongst others.
 Alongside Mark Freeman, he’s won numerous awards promoting the power of integrated communication with mobile at the heart.
 Tim loves Japanese movies, 80s video-games and reliable babysitters.Creative Director // Design // UX // Finance // Film Movement Founder